Learn how I help you

 Need help today?

-You can't afford to stay stuck
+You can't afford to stay stuck in complexity

 People don't want to follow a confused leader.